fyancy/ProMo/README.md

 # ProMo
-A Bayesian Probabilistic Framework for Mechanical Fault Diagnosis
+A Bayesian Probabilistic Framework for Mechanical Fault Diagnosis.
+The codes for ("Integrating Misidentification and OOD Detection for Reliable Fault Diagnosis of High-Speed Train Bogie")[https://ieeexplore.ieee.org/document/10480918]

 ## Abstract
 <p align="justify">